 The most dangerous part about gossip is that it steals another person’s reputation.
 A reputation is very fragile.
 When you gossip, you are helping to destroy something extremely valuable.
 An anonymous blogger wrote: After telling my best friend, it leaked that I tried [cutting] once.
 Everyone thought I was even more of a freak.

-If you think it’s time for you to decide you don’t want to have any part of gossip, here are some tips on how to do it:
+If it’s time for you to commit to no longer have any part of gossip, here are 5 tips on how to do it:

-1) Make a commitment you’re not going to gossip.
+Make an intentional decision you’re not going to gossip.

 If you should hear gossip about someone you don’t know, you have two choices: allow the gossip to determine what you believe, or let your own personal experience determine what you think.
 The first time you have an experience with someone that is contrary to the gossip you’ve heard, you’ll be a lot more careful about spreading or believing gossip the next time you hear it.